 Once late, let them know you’re serious

-If the payment deadline passes, you’ll need the tone of your reminders to be firmer.
+If the payment deadline passes and the invoice becomes overdue, you’ll need the tone of your reminders to be firmer.
 You don’t need to be unpleasant about it, but you do need to show you’re serious about being paid as soon as possible.
 Keep communications brief and direct.

 Use other means of communication

-If you haven’t had any success with email reminders, it’s time to pick up the phone.
+If you haven’t had any success with email reminders to chase overdue invoices, it’s time to pick up the phone.
 If you can’t reach them on the phone, send a letter.
-This way you know that there is no chance they have missed any reminders.
+This way, you know that there is no chance they have missed any reminders.

 Know when to use a Debt Collection Agency

 There comes a tipping point where an invoice is no longer viable for you to chase without specialist intervention.
 This could be a certain amount of time after the deadline, or it could be a lack of any communication from the debtor up to this point.
 In some cases, you can judge by repeated excuses that the debtor has no intention of ever paying.
 That’s when you need to call in a Debt Collection Agency like Direct Collection Bailiffs Ltd (DCBL).